DHTMLX/docs-todolist/docs/guides/localization.md

 - Russian (**ru**)
 - Spanish (**es**)

-*The files don't include translations for the Calendar labels, therefore you will need to add them yourself.*
+*The files do not include translations for the Calendar labels.
+Add them manually.*
 :::

-- apply the necessary locale to the To Do List component and its Toolbar via the corresponding **locale** properties:
+- Apply the locale to To Do List and its Toolbar via the `locale` property:

 ~~~js {8,13}
 const { ToDo, Toolbar} = todo;